-The smallest vans and tent campers may not need a generator at all, relying on the tow vehicle’s battery to provide electricity for devices, and run the water pump.
+The smallest vans and tent campers may not need a generator at all, relying on the tow vehicle’s battery to provide essential electricity for smaller type devices.

 How Much Electricity Does a Camper Use?